vrickey123/LeapForWaniKani/README.md

 <!-- ABOUT -->
 ## About
-[WaniKani](https://www.wanikani.com/) is a Japanese-language-learning app that uses a Spaced Repitition System (SRS) to help users learn Japanese Kanji characters.
+[WaniKani](https://www.wanikani.com/) is a Japanese-language-learning app that uses a Spaced Repetition System (SRS) to help users learn Japanese Kanji characters.

 Leap For Wanikani is an open-source app developed by the community with three main features: